Man accused of trying to blow up Whitehaven hospital

-MEMPHIS, Tenn. — A Memphis man was arrested Sunday after police say he attempted to set a hospital on fire in Whitehaven.
+MEMPHIS, Tenn. — A Memphis man was arrested Sunday after police say he attempted to set a hospital on fire in Whitehaven, putting nearly sixty people in danger.

 Memphis Fire Department responded to a fire at Methodist South in Whitehaven around 3 p.m. on Sunday evening.